Formation and Evolution of Compact Object Binaries in AGN Disks: Conclusions

 In this paper, we employed simplified prescriptions, and ignored the exchange of binary components during binary-single interactions and the evolution in the binary eccentricities, as well as other possibly important processes (see \S~\ref{sec:overview}).
 These issues will be further investigated in the future.

 \acknowledgments

-We thank Massimo Ricotti and Alessandro Trani for useful discussions.
+We thank Imre Bartos, Barry McKernan, Yuri Levin, Brian Metzger, Hidekazu Tanaka, Alexander Rasskazov, Massimo Ricotti and Alessandro Trani for useful discussions.
 This project was supported by funds from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 638435 (GalNUC) and by the Hungarian National Research, Development, and Innovation Office grant NKFIH KH-125675.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
 ZH acknowledges support from NASA grant NNX15AB19G and NSF grant 1715661.
 Simulations and analyses were carried out on Cray XC50 and other computers at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.